mattkwiecien/PythonDemoCode/PylintPluginLoader/README.md

 In the `setup.cfg`, we instruct pylint to include these custom plugins with the `load-plugins=pylint_plugins.duplicate_code` line.

 With this approach, you can make necessary ignore statements to your codebase where pylint may be wrong without needing to cover your code with # ignore comments.

+## Try it out
+1. Create a conda/mamba environment from `environment.yml` using `conda env create --file=environment.yml`
+2. Run `pip install --no-deps -e .`
+3. Run `pylint src`

+No duplicate-code warnings will be thrown for the `src.special` submodule, but will be thrown for the `src` module.